traefik/hub-apiportal-ui/README.md

 <br />
 </div>

 Welcome to Traefik Hub's API Portal Template repository!
-This repository contains a starter template for customizing the UI of your API Portal.

-This template provides a starting point for building your own custom API Portal UI.
+The repository is a starting point for building your own custom API Portal UI.

 It includes a set of HTML, CSS, and JavaScript files that you can customize to match your branding and requirements.

 ## Getting started

 To get started, fork this repository and modify the template to your liking.

 Once modified, you will need to:

 - Build the Docker image using `make image`